EvansWitte/EvansWitte/README.md

 # Welcome! 👋🏿

 I'm Evans, <br>
 A hardworking, motivated and team-oriented Junior Data Analyst with a passion for maths and statistics, technology and programming, visualisation as well as problem solving to develop solutions to save costs, improves revenues and drive customer satisfaction.
-I'm addicted to learning and growing every day, currently learning more skills about Data Analytics @neue fische GmbH
+I'm addicted to learn and grow every day. <br>
+Currently learning more skills about Data Analytics @neue fische GmbH

 ## 🛠 Working tools